12 advantages and disadvantages of video conferencing

 3. Meeting transcription services

 Virtual meetings -- like sales product presentations, reviews of current financial performance, contract negotiations or employee reviews -- generally result in action items and next steps.
-Action items may include generating a quote to send to the client, or an employee making contract adjustments.
+Action items can include generating a quote to send to the client, or an employee making contract adjustments.
 The takeaways are generally handwritten or digital notes.
-Yet, with frequent virtual meetings due to employees working from home, employees may struggle to capture this information, especially if meetings have many attendees.
+Yet, with frequent virtual meetings due to remote working, employees may struggle to capture this information, especially if meetings have many attendees.

 4. Translation services for multilingual meetings

 Organizations have various options to support multilingual meetings.
 Microsoft Teams and Skype offer the ability for anyone communicating over text to receive text translations.
-However, this may not suffice in virtual face-to-face meetings.
-For those meetings -- either video or audio -- organizations can use Azure Speech Translation services with Microsoft Teams.
-This feature transcribes spoken words and translates them in real time for attendees to view or hear.
-This enables multilingual communication in meetings and supports more than 30 languages.
+However, this may not suffice in video or audio calls.
+For those meetings, organizations can use features offered by vendors, like Microsoft's Azure Speech Translation services, or generative AI tools.
+These tools transcribe spoken words and translate them in real time for attendees to view or hear.
+This enables multilingual communication in meetings and captions for users who are hard of hearing.

 5. File and screen-sharing capabilities